babel/website/website/blog/2018-06-25-on-consuming-and-publishing-es6+-packages.md

 ### Publishing Non-standard Syntax

 As a library author, publishing non-standard syntax is setting our users up for possible inconsistencies, refactoring, and breakage of their projects.
 Because a TC39 proposal (even at Stage 3) has a possibility of changing, it means we will inevitability have to change the library code.
+A "new" proposal doesn't mean the idea is fixed or certain but rather that we collectively want explore the solution space.

 At least if we ship the compiled version, it will still work and the library maintainer can change the output so that it works the same as before.
 Shipping the uncompiled version means that anyone consuming a package will necessarily have to have a build step to use it, and will have to have the same configuration of Babel as us.
 This is in the same bucket as using TS/JSX/Flow: we wouldn't expect consumers to configure the same compiler environment just because we used them.